Keanu Reeves didn’t donate most of his Matrix salary, but he’s still the nicest man in Hollywood

 ORn fateful day in March 2019, Keanu Reeves boarded a flight from San Francisco to Burbank, a city in Los Angeles County and home to three major movie studios.
 The flight had to be diverted to Bakersfield due to a mechanical problem.
 Once on the ground, Reeves and a small group of his fellow passengers decided to take a van to their final destination, rather than wait for another flight.

 That road trip was captured in a series of now viral videos.
 Reeves is seen with his fellow passengers, his tall body crammed into the back of a generic van, his demeanor both cheerful and calm.
-He reads them facts about Bakersfield: Did you know that its population is around 380,000, making it the ninth most populous city in California?
-He plays Bakersfield music, a subgenre of country, on his phone.
+He reads them facts about Bakersfield: Did you know that its population is around 380,000, which makes it the ninth most populous city in California?
+Play Bakersfield music, a subgenre of country, on your phone.
 He talks about trivial matters.
 By the end of the trip, the passengers in the van seem to have established a genuine relationship with one another.
 There are effusive goodbyes, friendly handshakes.

-This happy outcome is interesting in itself: It’s not every day that a group of strangers display pleasant behavior in the face of the tedious complications of air travel, but Reeves’ presence makes the video downright unnerving.
-Here is the internationally famous star of the franchises of Matrix, John Wick Y Bill & Tedtrapped at Meadows Field Airport against her will.
-Not only does she put on a brave face, but her ability to connect with her partners in tragedy is totally out of step with her concept of a Hollywood star.
+This happy outcome is interesting in itself: It’s not every day a group of strangers display pleasant behavior in the face of the tedious complications of air travel, but Reeves’ presence makes the video downright unnerving.
+Here is the internationally famous star of the franchises of Matrix, John Wick Y Bill & Ted, trapped at Meadows Field Airport against her will.
+Not only does he put on a brave face, but his ability to connect with his fellow actors is totally out of step with the concept of a Hollywood star.

 The airport video is one small example of a growing library of Internet content documenting Reeves’ kindness.
 If you search for “Keanu Reeves, Nice Guy,” you’ll find a plethora of articles highlighting his good deeds over the years.
 There are stories of Reeves going to great lengths to sign autographs for fans.
 There’s the famous clip, with 38 million views on YouTube, of Reeves giving up his seat on the subway to a passenger carrying a large bag.
 There was a time when the internet deemed Reeves a “respectful king” after noticing a series of photos in which the actor, while posing with women on various red carpets, left his hand hovering over their waists and arms instead of touching them.